kapetan-io/querator/doc/adr/0010-queue-groups.md

 ## Context

-A queue is a single synchronization R/W point producers and consumers.
+A queue is a single synchronization R/W point for producers and consumers.
 As such, eventually throughput will suffer as the bandwidth of items increases.
 In order to scale, Querator must provide some method of multiplexing production and reservation of items across queues.

 ## Decision

 We propose the creation of Queue Groups which allow users to combine multiple queues by creating a "Queue Group".
-Then a client can produce/reserve from the queue group, and the queue group round robins the request to each queue in the group.
-The API for interacting with Queue Groups should be almost identical to the API for interacting with a queue.
+Then a client can produce/reserve via a "Queue Group", and the "Queue Group" round robins the requests to each queue in the group.
+The API for interacting with Queue Groups should be almost identical to the API for interacting with a single queue.

 ## Consequences